cloudconformity/azure-onboarding-scripts/README.md

 This new Custom role along with the built-in "Reader" role will be applied to either all the Subscriptions in the Active Directory or just the subscription that is specified.

-The script can also be used to create a new App Registration with the default name "Conformity Azure access".
+The script can also create a new App Registration to apply these permissions which can be used to allow Conformity to access to your Azure instance.

+### Minimum Azure CLI version

+The version of Azure CLI used to run the script must be `2.40.0` or higher

 ## Usage